LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-01-android-ui-history.md

 I think Compose will be in Android ecosystem as important as the move from Java to Kotlin back in years.

-I already made these moves findView -> Butterknife -> ViewBinding / DataBinding / Kotlin Synthetic -> next Jetpack compose And you, will you try compose, stay with DataBinding/Synthetic or maybe you regret the time of Java7/findById ?
+I already made these moves findView -> Butterknife -> ViewBinding / DataBinding / Kotlin Synthetic -> next Jetpack compose.

+And you, will you try compose, stay with DataBinding/Synthetic or maybe you regret the time of Java7/findViewById ?